 Day 1: Declutter Your Purse, Gym Bag, Wallet and Briefcase

-Are you ready to start the 40 Bags in 40 Days Combat Clutter Challenge?
+Are you ready to start the?
 Today we are starting small with the items we carry each and every day – your purse, gym bag, wallet, and briefcase.
 Let’s include diaper bags and your children’s backpacks to get the whole family involved!